-- In order for observation notes to be effective, observers need to have a clear idea of what learning goals are important.
-Think about what is important for children at the age level with which you work, and what activities and demonstrations will provide evidence of learning.
-You may use Desired Results Developmental Profile (DRDP) Indicators and Measures to guide your thinking about learning goals. - In a large or small group, choose a timekeeper and a recorder.
-The timekeeper will ensure that each question is allowed 10 - 15 minutes for discussion.
-The recorder will chart key ideas or notes on the discussion on a sheet of chart paper. - 3.
-Discuss, identify and chart group responses to the following questions: - What are three learning goals for children in the classroom/home?

-- How can each learning goal be measured? - What activities, language (conversations or writings), and/or documentation (work samples) would provide evidence of learning for each learning goal? - Where in the classroom/home/playground could demonstrations of learning be observed and/or collected? - 3.
-Complete the questions above individually, considering the important learning goals in your classroom/home.
+- Explain that in order for observation notes to be effective, observers need to have a clear idea of what learning goals are important.
+Think about what is important for children at the age level with which you work and what activities and demonstrations will provide evidence of learning.
+Staff may use Desired Results Developmental Profile (DRDP) Indicators and Measures to guide their thinking about learning goals. - 2.
+In a large or small group, have the group choose a timekeeper and a recorder.
+The timekeeper will ensure that each question is allowed 10 15 minutes for discussion.
+The recorder will chart key ideas or notes on the discussion on a sheet of chart. - 3.
+Ask the group to discuss, identify and chart their responses to the following questions: - What are three learning goals for children in their classroom/home? - How can each learning goal be measured? - What activities, language (conversations or writings), and/or documentation (work samples) would provide evidence of learning for each learning goal?